 It may help reading The Register every so often :)

 A Nokia camera guru has been poached by Apple in an apparent bid to beef up the fruity firm's snapper cred.
 Ari Partinen, who worked on the PureView camera, announced his move on Twitter.
 Nokia's cameras are considered to be the best in the business, whereas Apple's aren't.
 Perhaps Tim Cook wants this to change.
-Today will be …
+Today will …

 Nokia?
 Didn't they used to make mobile phones?